TriValleyCoderDojo/beginner-web/session3/README.md

 We are going to have our top section stretch across the screen while the middle section is split into two columns.
 The bottom will be all one section.

+To create these different sections, we will use the <div> tag.
+The <div> tag is used to define a division or a section in an HTML document, and can be used to group block-elements to format them with CSS.

-To do that, we're going to wrap our pictures and their caption paragraphs in two different ```divs```
+So we're going to wrap our pictures and their caption paragraphs in two different ```divs```

 ```html
 <div id="first-picture">